fespinosa-dev/myreads/README.md

 Go to the folder where you cloned the repository

-npm run build && npm start.
+npm i && npm start.
 You should be able to see the app running on your default browser.

 ```